chrisbolin/ethical-metrics/README.md

 # Ethical Metrics

 Present website metric collection sits somewhere between creepy and unethical (see browser fingerprinting, cross-domain tracking, and hidden iframes).
-And yet reliably tracking site usage is a necessary part of running most businesses.
+And yet reliably tracking site usage is a necessary part of running most websides, much less online businesses.

 Is there a way to have _ethical_ metric collection?

 ## Goals